FelitaD/job-market-batch/README.md

 ### Orchestration

-Airflow is run locally.
+Airflow is run locally with LocalExecutor.
 Following best practices, the custom code is encapsulated in python packages then imported in the DAG.

 [Back to top](#data-engineering-job-market)